 These rewards go beyond transactions and create memorable moments that deepen the emotional connection and foster long-term loyalty.

-Read this article to find out more about tiered programs and the 3 other types of loyalty program.
+Read this article to find out more about tiered programs.

 Striking the right balance between transactional and experiential rewards allows brands to create an automated rewards strategy while still delivering personalized experiences that set them apart.

 Transactional rewards provide widespread benefits, appealing to all customers, while experiential rewards add an element of exclusivity and luxury to reward top-tier customers.